 2000s: The field station becomes the leading research facility on wildlife hazards to aviation.
 Research by NWRC biologists leads to the publishing of a 248-page manual, "Wildlife Hazard Management at Airports," co-authored by Richard Dolbeer and Edward Cleary.
 The manual provides a detailed course of action for understanding and managing wildlife hazards at airports.
 Prior to this publication, airports had no guide to provide direction on how to develop, implement, and evaluate wildlife hazard management programs.

-2010: The field station begins the decade with a new 5-year Interagency Agreement (signed in FY 2009) with the Federal Aviation Administration.
+2010s: The field station begins the decade with a new Interagency Agreement (signed in FY 2009) with the Federal Aviation Administration.
 The new agreement reflects an increased research capacity and larger scientific staff at the field station.
-Research priorities under the new agreement include investigations of bird movement patterns; wildlife hazards associated with various land uses at airports (turf grasses, prairies, food crops, and biofuel/forage crops); behavioral responses of birds and mammals to object (vehicle) approach; efficacy of aircraft lighting for increasing alert response of birds; and the use of ground-based, bird-detecting radars for reducing bird-strike risk at airports.
+Research priorities under the new agreement include investigations of bird movement patterns; wildlife hazards associated with various land uses at airports (turf grasses, prairies, food crops, and renewable energy production); behavioral responses of birds and mammals to vehicle approach; efficacy of aircraft lighting for increasing alert response of birds; and the use of ground-based, bird-detecting radars for reducing bird-strike risk at airports.